 OSBA Summer School Sessions in 2026

-Members told us they would like high-quality school board training closer to home that is cost conscious.
+Members told us they would like high-quality school board training closer to home that is cost conscious for themselves and the district leadership team.
 We heard you.
 Starting in 2026, OSBA will hold regional one-day school board governance and administrative professional training sessions in multiple locations in place of the annual Summer Board Conference.

-OSBA has two Summer School Sessions planned for next year:
+OSBA has two Summer School Sessions planned for this year:

 Friday, July 10, 2026